As some of you might already know, Resco comes from Slovakia – a little-big country in the heart of Europe with rich history and culture.

-Whenever I try to explain Slovak Christmas traditions to my foreign friends, they seem baffled.
+But whenever I try to explain some of the Slovak Christmas traditions to my foreign friends, they seem baffled.

 I can understand why.

-Some of our traditions, the rituals we keep performing during Christmas, are a bit strange.
-To outsiders.
+A few of our traditions, the rituals we keep performing during Christmas, are a bit strange to outsiders.

-Yet, we keep holding onto them (even though many of us don’t know the meaning behind), because they are a part of our authentic Christmas experience.
+Yet, we keep holding onto them (though sometimes even we don’t know their proper origin), because they are a part of our authentic Christmas experience.

 Are they really so strange?
 See for yourself:

-Christmas in Slovakia is celebrated on the Christmas Eve, which is on December 24th.
+Christmas in Slovakia is celebrated on Christmas Eve, which is on December 24th.
 Not 25th.

-A fish can be found on every table during the Christmas dinner.
+A fish can be found on almost every table during the Christmas dinner.
 Not turkey.
 Not any other meat.
-Fish.
+Fish – carp in particular.

 The strange part about it?

-Well, we buy them alive.
-Usually well ahead.
+Well, we buy them while they’re still alive.
+Usually a few days ahead of Christmas.
 And to maintain the best taste, we keep them alive until the last possible moment.

 Where do we keep them?

-The deal here is – you kinda need to be hungry during the whole day and then you stuff yourself so much so that you need to loosen your belt.
+The deal here is – you kinda need to get hungry during the day and then you stuff yourself in the evening – so much so that you need to loosen your belt after the feast.

 The table accessories and rituals

-Our tables are cracking under the wight of things we put on them.
+Our tables are cracking under the weight of things we put on them.
 And it’s not only food.
 There are many, many small items that cannot be missing.
 Like…

-Walnuts on the table.
-These are then thrown into every corner of the house right after dinner to ensure abundance of food for the following year.
+Walnuts thrown into every corner of the house right after dinner to ensure abundance of food for the following year.

 A fish scale (from the aforementioned carp) would be placed into a wallet to assure plenty of money will be always at hand.

-An apple cut in the middle – if the cut revealed a star-like shape, it meant happiness and health.
+An apple cut in the middle – if the cut revealed a star-like shape in the middle of the apple, it meant happiness and health for the upcoming year.
 A cross-like shape would mean illness and death.
-This one apple is then served to everyone at the table – this symbolizes the unity of the family.
+The apple is then served to everyone at the table, which symbolizes the unity of the family.

 An extra plate.
 This has actually 2 meanings: some people prepare it for an unexpected guest that might appear during the dinner.
 Others because it was believed that the spirits of people who passed away could also dine with the family.